 - Manage Password: Select this option to allow Safeguard for Privileged Passwords to rotate the password it uses to communicate with an asset configured to use SSH Key Authentication.
-For more information, see SSH Key.
-Clear this option to only manage SSH keys. - Manage SSH Key: Select this option to allow Safeguard for Privileged Passwords to rotate the SSH key it uses to communicate with an asset configured to use SSH Key Authentication.
-For more information, see SSH Key.
-Clear this option to only manage passwords. - Details: Click to see the Knowledge Base article to learn which systems and platform combinations are supported.
+For more information, see SSH Key on page 203. - Manage SSH Key: Select this option to allow Safeguard for Privileged Passwords to rotate the SSH key it uses to communicate with an asset configured to use SSH Key Authentication.
+For more information, see SSH Key on page 203. - Details: Click to see the Knowledge Base article to learn which systems and platform combinations are supported.